What are the prettiest villages in Essex?

 For this reason, Dedham is clearly one of the best places to live in Essex.

-Sitting just 6 miles from Chelmsford, the village of Stock is one of the most premium villages in the UK.
+Sitting just 6 miles from Chelmsford, the village of Stock is one of the most desirable villages in the UK.

-With the average house price sitting around £1 million, this prestige is clear to see.
+With the average house price in Stock sitting around £1 million, this prestige is clear to see.

 Stock is not only one of the most expensive but is also one of the most scenic villages.